LMelaia/Game-Master-Teemo-Bot/README.md

 # Teeto Bot

+# Discontinued
+This project has been discontinued in favour of TeetoBot4J.

 ## A simple Discord bot created as a joke for a personal/private discord server.

 The bot provides a couple joke commands and the ability to